akirner79/Documentation.github.io/Workqueue.md

-## Workqueue Overview<br>
+## MBM API Overview<br>

 ### Requests<br>
-The MBM Workqueue API is based on REST principles.
+The MBM APIs are based on REST principles.
 Data resources are accessed via standard HTTPS requests to an API endpoint.
-The workqueue resource is

 |**METHOD**|**ACTION**|
 |:------:|------|